List of Superman & Lois characters: Lucy Lane

 Lucy Lane (portrayed by Jenna Dewan) is Lois Lane's younger sister who had fallen in with the "Inverse Method" cult five years ago.
-Lois and Sam had a hard time persuading her that Ally is dangerous, but when Ally weakened Sam and Superman at Burnham Woods, Lucy saw that her family was right about Ally.
+Lois and Sam had a hard time persuading her that Ally is dangerous.
+When Ally weakened Sam and Superman at Burnham Woods, Lucy saw that her family was right about Ally.
 Lucy stayed by her father's bed at the DOD's infirmary where he forgave her.
 After Ally was defeated, Lucy moved to Metropolis with her father taking her there.